Senior Wellbeing Practitioner (SWP) - Graduate/Postgraduate Diploma

 The Senior Wellbeing Practitioner (SWP) role and training opportunity has been designed to support career progression for qualified Education Mental Health Practitioners (EMHPs) and Children & Young People’s Wellbeing Practitioners (CYWPs, known nationally as CWPs).

-The first intake of Senior Wellbeing Practitioners will be in September 2023.
+The second intake of Senior Wellbeing Practitioners will be in September 2024.

 To find out more about our CYWP and EMHP programmes, please follow the links below: